emanguy/Curse-of-Strahd/Locations/Barovia/Barovia Town/Haunted House.md

 ## Area 12 - Master Suite
 * Doors to this area have stained glass depictions of windmills
-* **A** - Drapes cover the windows, see page 214 for a description of other furniture.
+* **A** - Drapes cover the windows, see page **214** for a description of other furniture.
+There is a fireplace here which has a portrait of Gustav and Elizabeth above it.
+  * The vanity in this room has a jewelry box made of silver and gold worth 75gp on its own.
+It contains the following:
+    * 3 gold rings worth 25gp each
+    * A thin platinum necklace with a topaz worth 750 gp
+* **B** - a dusty closet
+* **

 ## Area 13